kahan15/RAG-APP/README.md

 1. **Ingestion:** Users upload files or provide URLs.
 Each is processed and embedded into a vector store (ChromaDB).
 2. **Chat:** User asks a question via the web UI.
 The backend:
-   - Retrieves relevant chunks from the vector DB
+   - Retrieves relevant chunks from the vector DB (Relevance is a normalized score, typically between 0 to 1 derived from the similarity between the user's question embedding and each chunk's embedding in ChromaDB, with higher values indicating greater relevance.
+This is handled automatically by the vector search and LangChain integration.)
    - Passes context to the LLM (Ollama or other local models)
    - Returns an answer with cited sources
 3. **Web UI:** Interactive chat interface, file upload, and source display